2020 Premier Lacrosse League season: Expansion Draft

 The 2020 expansion draft occurred on February 12 for the Waterdogs Lacrosse Club to build their initial roster.
 The original 6 Lacrosse Clubs submitted a roster of 11 protected players (1 goalie and 10 positional players) to the PLL.
-These 11 players were not be available for selection by the seventh Lacrosse Club in the Expansion Draft.
+These 11 players were not available for selection by the seventh Lacrosse Club in the Expansion Draft.
 Any player, with the exception of active military members and rookie holdouts, not protected by their club was entered into the pool for selection by the Waterdogs.